Summer Ball Registrations

 Registration for the Summer season is open.
 Forms are due back by April 15.

 Coach Pitch - ages 5-6, $25

 If you have any questions, please contact Joanie Corbin at 549-3177, Jordan Bryan at 270-699-5192 or Beth Jones at 349-5429.

 The New Haven/Optimist Park consists of 2 Ball Fields (Optimist Ball Field and Paul Mattingly Ball Field), two basketball courts, a tennis court, a volleyball court, two playgrounds, a football field and a lake for fishing.

 The New Haven City Pool has been a community attraction since 1974.
-The City offers a 2 hour rental of the pool for parties.
+The City offers a 2 hour & 3 hour rental of the pool for parties.
 It can be rented on Tuesday, Wednesday, Friday, Saturday and/or Sunday.
-The cost of the rental is $100.00.
-The time is 6:30-8:30.
+The cost of the rental is $150 for 2 hours and $200 for 3 hours.
+The party will begin at 6:00 on weekdays and 6:30 on weekends.
 Two lifeguards will be on duty during the pool rental.
-If you would like to extend your party by one hour, an additional charge of $50 would be added.

 Monday & Thursday Night – Family Night – 6:00-8:30